MileHacker Logo

 • No mandatory vaccinations for entry from most countries.

-• The Yellow Fever vaccine is encouraged for travelers arriving from or transiting through countries with risk.
+• The Yellow Fever vaccine is encouraged for visitors arriving from or transiting through countries with risk.

 • Consult the CDC or WHO guidelines for current information based on your origin.

-• Get this vaccine well in advance of your trip for it to take effect.
+• Get this vaccine with plenty of time before your trip for it to take effect.

 Exit Procedures